 What point was Jesus trying to drive home to His disciples?
 Should it really matter to them who other people or things say Jesus is?
 Not really.
 They may be informative, but they are not decisive.
 When it comes right down to it, what really matters is the next question Jesus asked.
 Who do you say I am?
 As witnesses, we can only communicate what the Gospel says.
 It is up to the hearer of the Gospel to appropriate what the Gospel says.

-My Advice – One cannot get to heaven based upon their parent’s beliefs, traditions or culture.
-Only who you say, and accept what, Jesus is will do that.
-It is a very personal thing.
+My Advice – One cannot get to heaven based upon their parent’s beliefs, traditions, popular opinion, or culture.
+One must decide for themself.
 Who do you say He is?
-Are you standing on solid rock or on sinking sand (tradition, culture…)?
+Are you standing on solid rock or on sinking sand?

 The Solid Rock